 Simple triangular advent calendar

-This Advent Calendar can be without gifts or surprises.
-Its essence is that it will help children navigate how many days are left before the New Year.
-Just remove one card every day.
+This advent calendar can be without gifts and surprises.
+Its essence is that it will help children navigate how many days are left until the New Year.
+Just delete one card every day.

 Advent calendar from different boxes

-Advent calendar boxes are very easy to make.
-And also any gifts will fit in it: and crafts, and coloring, and sweets, and tickets for new year show, and toys.
+The boxed advent calendar is very easy to make.
+And also any gifts will fit in it: crafts, and coloring, and sweets, and tickets to new year show, and toys.

-It is very easy to make this calendar of waiting for the New Year with your own hands.
+This New Year's Eve calendar is very easy to make with your own hands.
 Print both parts of the picture, glue.
 Santa Claus needs to be decorated and attached, for example, to the wall so that the beard is free.
-Every day the child will cut off one division from the Advent calendar with scissors - "one day".
+Every day the child will cut off with scissors from the advent calendar one division - "one day".
 This will help him keep track of how many days are left before the holiday.

-This advent calendar made of paper is perfect if you are sure that children should not give gifts every day, but still want to create festive atmosphere expectations of the New Year.
+This advent calendar made of paper is perfect if you are sure that children should not be given gifts every day, but at the same time you want to create festive atmosphere anticipation of the new year.

 Cute advent calendar for kids with animals

-We will gladly tell you how to make a winter forest for your Advent calendar with your own hands.
-For example, here's the instruction, or here.
-Christmas trees made of paper can be made
+We will be happy to tell you how to make a winter forest for the advent calendar with your own hands.
+For example, here is the instruction, or here.
+Paper Christmas trees can be made

 Clothes hanger advent calendar

-This is perhaps one of the simplest Advent calendars that you can make with your own hands - just cling, everything that you are planning to give your child, on a clothes hanger.
+This is, perhaps, one of the easiest advent calendars that you can make with your own hands - just cling everything that you have planned to give to a child on a clothes hanger.

 New Year's calendar in a frame